Pankajs53/Pokemon-intern-task/README.md

 ## Docker Image

-You can find the Docker image for this project [here](https://hub.docker.com/r/pankajs53/pokemon-react-app/v1).
+You can find the Docker image for this project: pankajs53/pokemon-react-app

 ## Features